appletreeisyellow/appletreeisyellow.github.io/dev-log.md

 npm i --save @fortawesome/free-solid-svg-icons
 ```

-Here is a [guide](https://medium.com/@kozyreva.hanna/nuxt-js-fontawesome-integration-7ec56b1a41c8) helps you to walk through the nuxt-fontawesome installation
+Here is a [guide](https://medium.com/@kozyreva.hanna/nuxt-js-fontawesome-integration-7ec56b1a41c8) helps you to walk through the nuxt-fontawesome installation.